NalinKaushik/procedurallygeneratedUI/README.md

 See procedurally generated questions with unique layouts

 Scroll down to load more questions

-View Noise Visualization
-Click "View Noise 🎨" button (bottom right on home page)

-See the raw Perlin noise that generates the UI

-Read the educational breakdown of how noise maps to UI properties

 Customize Procedural Parameters
 Edit src/utils/noiseUIGenerator.js to change ranges: